Skip to main content

 • Mentally rehearse the statements you will use to say “no.”

-• Talk in a firm and calm voice and maintain a neutral mood.
+• Speak in a firm and calm voice, maintaining a neutral mood.

-• Keep an assertive body posture – look the person in the eye and use gestures to emphasize your statements.
+• Maintain an assertive body posture by looking the person in the eye and using gestures to emphasize your statements.

 • Don’t get upset or feel guilty if the other person doesn’t buy your explanation.
 Your job is done after you have conveyed your intent.